llee454/cluster/README.md

 ]
 ```

 and you want to group the diagnoses into the two categories: "mental health issues," and "physical health issues."
-Then you can use the `cluseter` function provided by this module to do so:
+Then you can use the `cluster` function provided by this module to do so:

 ```ocaml
 module Diagnoses_clusters = Cluster.Make ((